bootphon/discophon/prepare/README.md

 done
 ```

+This will create directories `$DATA/audio/cmn/all`, `$DATA/audio/deu/all`, `$DATA/audio/eng/all`, etc. with
+resampled audio files.
+The directories corresponding to each split contain symlinks to those files.

 You can parellize this loop.
 You can delete the `$DATA/raw` folder afterwards.

 If you are in a SLURM cluster, you should also parallelize each dataset processing across tasks or array jobs.
-The package will automatically handle the distribution of files to process across jobs.
+The `discohpon.prepare` package will automatically handle the distribution of files to process across jobs.